Set include path

 // [[Rcpp::export]]

-void bdCCA_hdf5_rcpp(std::string filename,
+void bdCCA_hdf5_rcpp(std::string filename, std::string datasetX,

-std::string datasetY,
+std::string datasetY, bool bcenter, bool bscale,

-int mblocks,
+int mblocks, bool overwrite,

 Rcpp::Nullable<int> threads = R_NilValue) {

-// Declare all pointers at function start
+// Declare all pointers upfront, initialize to nullptr

 hdf5Dataset* dsX = nullptr;